PBR/Marker2Sequence/README.rst

 Building this project:
 ----------------------

-This project uses maven to manage its dependencies, you can therefore easily build the sources using:
+This project uses maven to manage its dependencies, you can therefore build the sources using:

  mvn clean install

 The unit-tests of ``marker2sequence-lib`` are off by default.
-These tests relie on a sparql endpoint being available and containing a defined number of information.
+A valid SPARQL endpoint is required to run use these unit tests.

 To build the project with the unit-test, you can run: